phax/peppol-commons/README.md

 The detail document this project refers to can be found at https://joinup.ec.europa.eu/svn/peppol/TransportInfrastructure/ICT-Transport-OpenPEPPOL-Envelope_Specification-100_2014-01-15.pdf

-From a technical point of view, this library can be used with Java 1.6 or higher.

 An example on how to use this project can be found in my **[as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet)** project which provides a servlet to receive incoming PEPPOL AS2 messages.
 Alternatively you may have a look at my **[as2-peppol-client](https://github.com/phax/as2-peppol-client)** project which is used to send PEPPOL AS2 messages.

 This project is licensed under the Apache 2 License.